 Scholarships & Funding

-All applicants that complete their SOPHAS application by midnight (EST) on the priority deadline of December 1 and that are admitted to the University of Minnesota School of Public Health, will be considered for first-round, school-wide scholarships.
-Scholarships are awarded on a rolling basis.
+All applicants who complete their SOPHAS application by midnight (EST) on the priority deadline of December 1 and that are admitted to the University of Minnesota School of Public Health, will be considered for first-round, school-wide scholarships.
+Scholarships are then awarded on a rolling basis after this first round.

 The University also offers several scholarships and fellowships which may require separate applications.
 Additional resources are available for veterans.